openshift/enhancements/enhancements/builds/disable-builder-sa.md

 capabilities to OpenShift [1].
 When `Build` and `DeploymentConfig` capabilities are not enabled, the APIs and respective controllers are not enabled on the cluster.
 Cluster admins can enable these capabilites after installation, but they cannot disable these capabilities once enabled.
+Long-lived clusters upgrading to 4.14 cannot disable the `Build` capability.

 This feature will allow cluster administrators to disable the `builder` service account while keeping other components of the BuildConfig system available.